Loading Video...

 Supporting Material

-Look in your refrigerator.
+Look in your refrigerator and pantry.
 How many products come in glass bottles or jars?
-It's likely you will find foods that are very acid, like pickles, tomatoes, and orange juice in them.
 Because foods don't dissolve glass, it's a great storage material.
-It also lasts for a long time - and that's part of the problem!
+It also lasts for a long time.

 Precious Metals